EwanLoy/Ewan-Loy/SocLevel1/README.md

 # 🧠 TryHackMe SOC Level 1 Path

-This folder tracks my progress through the [SOC Level 1 Path](https://tryhackme.com/path/outline/soclevel1) on TryHackMe.
+This repository documents my personal learning journey through the [SOC Level 1 Path](https://tryhackme.com/path/outline/soclevel1) on **TryHackMe**.

+The aim of this repository is not to create step-by-step walkthroughs, but to track my own progress and help me:
+  - Reflect on what I've learned
+  - Reinforce key concepts
+  - Build a refernce I can return to and expand as I continue to learn
 ---
+## Path Progress
 | Module | Status |
 |----------|----------|
 | [Cyber Defence Frameworks](./CyberDefenceFrameworks/README.md) | ✅ Completed |